 Indigo is what we use to make our jeans blue and our hair black.
-Learn more about Indigo hair dye and how you can use it to dye your hair.
+It is also used to make browns,mahogany,copper brown and other dark colors.
+Learn more about indigo hair dye below and how you can use it to dye your hair.

 Indigofera (indigo) is a flowering plant, and is widely used for hair dye.
 It is a green/blue powder and smells like frozen peas.
 It is also what they use to make blue jeans in the old days.
 We use it to create a luscious deep jet black, browns,deep reds and mahogany hair color.
 It is easily mixed and does wonders for your hair.
 Cover the gray the natural way!TM With Harvest Moon Indigo.
 Our Indigo comes from a flower and is not man made, it comes from Mother Nature.